Thazes/Phase3Project/README.md

 # Phase 3 data Science Project

+The git hub repo contains several files
+1. Phase3.ipnyb file which is the notebook containing the data analysis
+2. Photos folder- contains images of various visualisations from the analysis
+3. telecoms.csv- the dataset

 ## Project Overview

 Reducing customer churn is crucial for sustaining revenue and profitability.
 Identifying at-risk customers allows for proactive retention strategies, such as tailored offers and service improvements.
 A data-driven approach enhances customer satisfaction, strengthens loyalty, and supports long-term business growth.

 ### Business Understanding